 However, one must first receive a recommendation for the medicinal use of cannabis from a licensed physician.
-One must be 21 or older (or have approval from one’s legal guardian) to be eligible, and be a resident of California.
+One must be 21 or older (or have approval from a legal guardian) to be eligible, and be a California resident.

 In California, legal patients may consume medical marijuana almost anywhere, but must still adhere to laws that restrict smoking in public spaces, in an operating motor vehicle, on a bus or boat, in a federal park or forest land, at or within 1,000 feet of a school, recreation and/or youth center unless the consumption occurs within a private residence.

 There is often confusion surrounding the phrase “medical marijuana card” as many assume it is either required for legal medicinal cannabis use, or is the primary indicator of eligibility.
 The truth is, the Medical Marijuana Identification Card Program (MMIP), was established as a voluntary state-run medical marijuana patient database.
 It allows patients to acquire an identification card through their local county’s health department, even though obtaining such a card is not required.

 Passed in 1996, this statute made California the first state to legalize medical marijuana for patients and their primary caregivers.
 Those patients who received a recommendation for cannabis from a state-licensed physician could legally use, possess, and cultivate medical marijuana for personal use.
 In fact, Prop 215 placed no legal limit on the amount of marijuana necessary for medical use.

 It outlines how much marijuana one can legally possess without being subject to potential arrest (6 mature plants or 12 immature plants and up to a half-pound of marijuana), and also establishes a voluntary patient identification card system, which protects patients and their caregivers from potential arrest.
 While patients can’t be prosecuted for possessing more than the suggested amount of marijuana, one can be subject to arrest and raids if police deem it to be excessive.

-2010 Supreme Court Ruling: as the title suggests, a Supreme Court judge overturned the guideline that essentially restricted patients to possessing six mature plants, and stated that a patient can possess or grow enough medical marijuana that is reasonably related to one’s medical needs.
+As the title suggests, a Supreme Court judge overturned the guideline that essentially restricted patients to possessing six mature plants, and stated that a patient can possess or grow enough medical marijuana that is reasonably related to one’s medical needs.

 Today, California marijuana laws grant patients the same rights to medical marijuana as any other prescription drug.

 After Prop 215 and the decriminalization of the possession of medical marijuana, being found possessing 28.5 grams or less is similar to receiving a traffic ticket.
 It’s only an infraction with no possibility of jail time.

 In order to be eligible for such protections, one must be either a qualified patient or primary caregiver.
 A qualified patient is someone who has received a doctor’s approval or recommendation for the use of marijuana for medicinal purposes.
 This usually means a doctor will write a physical recommendation that the patient can hold as proof.